-The smell was intolerable and it became obvious that we would need professional help to clean the mess.
-As the professionals came in, they cut up the dry wall, tore up the carpet and destroyed every room in an attempt to dry out the complete area.
-We were left with half open cinder block walls and cement floors.
-Everything on that floor had been destroyed, yet, I realized that we did not lose our entire home as many others had in the same storm.
-Still the task appeared overwhelming.
+The smell was intolerable, and it became apparent that we would need professional help to clean the mess.
+It was days before we could find a company to help us clean up.
+But they knew exactly what to do.
+They cut up the drywall, tore up the carpet, and literally destroyed every room in an attempt to dry out the complete area.
+We were left with half-exposed cinder block walls and cement floors.
+Everything on that floor had been damaged, yet, I realized we did not lose our entire home as many others had in the same storm.
+Still, the task appeared overwhelming.

 When these storms hit, we can become paralyzed and exhausted by the immensity of the destruction.
 Trying to rebuild our strength and take a step forward each day can be overwhelming.
-These are the times that we completely depend on the wisdom of our Lord, because we cannot make sense of situation.
+These are the times when we depend entirely on the wisdom of our Lord because we cannot make sense of the situation.

-My Dear Lord Jesus, there are days I don’t even have the words to pray.
-I know you are the God of hope, the God of love and the God of strength.
-Please do not be far from me.
-You are my strength; come quickly to help me.
-Help me have the strength to face this day and renew my strength for the days to come.
+Dear Lord Jesus, there are days I don’t even have the words to pray.
+I know you are the God of hope, love, and strength.
+Help me feel Your presence and power.
+Grant me the energy to face this day and renew my stamina for future days.
 Amen